 Researchers and analysts commonly benefit from the extension's ability to determine the least-cost network paths between several origins and destinations.
 The origin-destination cost matrices that the ArcGIS Network Analyst extension creates often become input for larger analyses.
 For instance, predicting travel behavior frequently incorporates the distances people would need to travel to reach certain attractions.
 These network distances are applied in mathematical expressions to help make trip forecasts.

 Similarly, some analyses in spatial statistics provide more accurate results when network distances are used in place of straight-line distances.
 Consider as an example traffic-incident analysis, which has the aim of locating clusters of traffic accidents, pinpointing their causes, and taking action to reduce the number of accidents.
 Since cars travel on roads, determining clusters of car accidents with network distances is far more effective than using straight-line distances.

 To perform network analyses and reap the benefits of knowing the answers to questions like those listed above, you need a network dataset, which models a transportation network.
-You can create your own network dataset, purchase one, or use network analysis services, such as the ones on ArcGIS Online, because they include their own network datasets.
+You can create your own network dataset, purchase one, or use network analysis services, such as the ones on ArcGIS Online or your own enterprise portal configured with routing services.

 What is a network?

 A network is a system of interconnected elements, such as edges (lines) and connecting junctions (points), that represent possible routes from one location to another.